Arsinoe II

 Arsinoë II (Ἀρσινόη, c.
-316 BC – between 270 and 268 BC) was Queen consort of Thrace, Anatolia, and Macedonia by her first and second marriage, to king Lysimachus and king Ptolemy Keraunos respectively, and then Queen of the Ptolemaic Kingdom of Egypt by marriage to her brother, Pharaoh Ptolemy II Philadelphus.
+316 BC – 270 or 268 BC) was Queen consort of Thrace, Anatolia, and Macedonia by her first and second marriage, to king Lysimachus and king Ptolemy Keraunos respectively, and then Queen of the Ptolemaic Kingdom of Egypt by marriage to her brother, Pharaoh Ptolemy II Philadelphus.
 As an Egyptian queen she acquired the royal name Arsinoe Philadelphos, as well the title nswt-bjtj ("King of Upper and Lower Egypt") that may suggest she was co-ruler with her husband; the exact meaning of this elevation and whether it occurred during her life or posthumously is uncertain.
-(Note: Arsinoe II did have titles of "nswt-bjtj" and "ruler", but Tara Sewell-Lasater classifies her as queen-consort.
-However, Arsinoe II is considered Pharaoh by Sally-Ann Ashton.)
+(Note: Arsinoe II did have titles of "King of Upper and Lower Egypt" and "female ruler" and thus is sometimes regarded as Pharaoh, but she was not recognized as sovereign in the Hellenistic administration of the country.)
 After her death, Arsinoe was deified at the orders of her husband and the cult of Arsinoe Philadelphos became widespread in the Ptolemaic territories.

 Life

 Early life

 Arsinoë was the first daughter of Pharaoh Ptolemy I Soter, founder of the Hellenistic state of Egypt, and his second wife Berenice I of Egypt.

-She was maybe born in Memphis, but was raised in the new city of Alexandria, where her father moved his capital.
+She may have been born in Memphis, but was raised in the new city of Alexandria, where her father moved his capital.
 Nothing is known of her childhood or education, but judging from her later life as patron of scholars and noted for her learning, she is estimated to have been given a high education.
 Her brothers were tutored by intellectuals hired by their fathers, and it is regarded likely that she attended these lessons as well: she corresponded with the intellectual Strato of Lampsacus later in life, and he may have previously been her tutor.

 Queen of Lysimachus

 Around the age of 15, Arsinoë married King Lysimachus, who was then around 60 years old.
 Together, the pair had three sons: Ptolemy Epigonos, Lysimachus, and Philip.

-In order to position her sons for the throne, she had Lysimachus' first son, Agathocles, poisoned on account of treason.
+In order to position her sons for the throne, she had Lysimachus's first son, Agathocles, poisoned on account of treason.

 Arsinoe reportedly paid for a rotunda in the Samothrace temple complex, where she was likely an initiate.